 You can also take advantage of specific resources to recognize and develop upsell opportunities with customers, during the order and sales process and during the service call.

 Tiered Sales – Structuring your products and services around quality options gives customers the ability to choose based on need.
 For example, a “good, better, best” model translates very well to cleaning services, allowing customers to choose from light, moderate, or deep cleaning.
 It also allows you to sell longer service terms, with weekly light cleaning, moderate cleaning every third week, and deep cleaning every quarter and so on.
 This can greatly increase sales, as different tiers appeal to different customers, but you can also make a pricier package seem more tempting by having an even more expensive option available.
 Because most customers choose the middle option to avoid missing out.

-Subscription/Loyalty Programs – Customers want to be rewarded for being a good customer, which is why U.S. consumers hold 3.8 billion customer loyalty accounts.
+Subscription/Loyalty Programs – Customers want to be rewarded for being good customers, which is why U.S. consumers hold 3.8 billion customer loyalty accounts.
 Use a subscription or loyalty program to offer discounts to customers who commit to a certain number of visits.

 Building Trust – If the customer doesn’t trust that your intentions are to provide them with the best service, they won’t likely pay for it.
 Build trust and reliability first through exceptional service and work to develop upsells after that is established.
 For example, by telling customers they can wait to decide on an upsell till after you’ve completed the original service, you give them more confidence in your ability to do the job well.
 Over half of customers say they value a brand or business if they feel they can trust them.